 How ABA Therapy Works

 ABA therapy, also known as Applied Behavior Analysis, is a method of therapy that improves social and communication skills in children with Autism or other developmental disorders.
 It even has a history of being used with dementia, eating disorders, anxiety, OCD, panic disorder, and anger issues.
 ABA therapy is scientifically proven to be an effective treatment according to the American Psychological Association.
-Accel Therapies is a home-based Autism program in Frisco, Tx that provides ABA therapy Frisco.
+Accel Therapies is a home-based Autism program in the DFW area that provides ABA therapy.
 With our many years of experience, we have developed high-quality programs that will support your child to maximize his or her potential.

 We Accept Most Major Insurance Plans